-Facial fine lines and wrinkles are the top three skin concerns among my patients ages 30 to 50.
+Facial fine lines and wrinkles are the top three skin concerns among my patient's ages 30 to 50.
 I’ll share what contributes to the cause of these, and ways to reverse these conditions, including key product ingredients for daily use you really must know about.
 Let me first tell you how I feel about aesthetic medicine.
-No guilt aesthetics I practice integrative and functional medicine so my patients will feel better, reverse and prevent disease.
+No guilt aesthetics I practice integrative and functional medicine so my patients will feel better, and reverse and prevent disease.
 I also provide aesthetic medicine services at the same office.
 Some integrative medicine-minded patients balk at my aesthetic medicine, but why?
 Jealousy?
 Fear?
 I believe we all feel good when we look our best.

 When departing San Diego airport this morning I was pleased to bump into my 53 y/o patient Janette, whom I treated four days ago with Xeomin (botulinum toxin A).
-With a beaming smile she told me about the compliments she has already received.
+With a beaming smile, she told me about the compliments she has already received.
 Botox drastically evened out her left face wrinkles to match her right residual facial paralysis caused by Ramsey-Hunt Syndrome years ago.
-Her genuine happiness reminded me how I love aesthetic medicine.
+Her genuine happiness reminded me how much I love aesthetic medicine.

-You should know that in my office at San Diego Integrative Medicine and Spa I work across the hall from my sweet wife, Julia.
+You should know that in my office at San Diego Integrative Medicine and Spa, I work across the hall from my sweet wife, Julia.
 Her clients rave about their results—both online and while they are at the office.
-She is expert at eyelash extension and semi-permanent make-up.
+She is an expert at eyelash extension and semi-permanent make-up.
 It only makes sense that they feel best when they can look their best.
 This positive energy gives momentum to live a healthy lifestyle.
 Wouldn’t you know that now my other (“medical”) patients are starting to catch on to aesthetics—and are loving it?

 Let’s consider the causes of facial fine lines and wrinkles.